sk-85/DockerFile-Optimization/README.md

 Layer Combining: Fewer RUN commands means fewer layers, reducing image size.
 Cache Cleanup: Removal of apt and npm caches after installations to minimize bloat.
 Multi-Stage Builds: Can be extended to include testing stages, ensuring only necessary dependencies are included in the final image.

+Explanation of the Dockerfile
+**Stage 1 (Base Image):**
+We start from alpine:latest and install necessary packages including curl, bash, nodejs, npm, openjdk11, and shellcheck.

+Azure CLI and Cucumber are installed using the appropriate commands.
+Each tool (Terraform, TFLint, tfsec, and tfdocs) is downloaded using curl:
+  Terraform: Downloaded as a ZIP file, unzipped, and moved to /usr/local/bin.
+  TFLint: Downloaded, unzipped, and moved to /usr/local/bin.
+  tfsec: Downloaded directly as a binary, moved to /usr/local/bin, and made executable.
+  tfdocs: Downloaded directly as a binary, moved to /usr/local/bin, and made executable.

+ A final verification step checks the versions of all installed tools.
+**Stage 2 (Final Image):**
+A new lightweight Alpine image is created.
+Necessary binaries from the base stage are copied to this stage.
+Environment variables for Java are set.
+A final verification step ensures all tools are functioning correctly.
+**Summary**
+This Dockerfile effectively combines all required tools in the first stage using curl, making sure they are available in the second stage, and maintains an efficient and compact final image.
+The structure allows for easy maintenance and updates to the tools by simply modifying the first stage as needed.

+**Note:**
+The code is showing the concept implemented however the actual code is not sharable as part of the organization.
+Hence not expected to run the code as it is.